Daniel J. Frey

 I never forced myself to ask why a person was angry.

-I had always assumed I was the cause of other peoples anger.
+I had always assumed I was the cause of other people's anger.

-So as to not anger them, I would never ask for clarification of their emotions.
+To avoid angering them, I would never ask for clarification of their emotions.

-I internalized others pain and gave back humor.
+I internalized others' pain and gave back humor.

 My wife and I never argued.

-But year after year, I receded believing in error that she was angry with me.
+But year after year, I receded, believing in error that she was angry with me.

 Empathic personalities like my own are not magical.